 You cannot upload avatars

-How to upload a Unity Scene/Prefab to STYLY
+How to Upload a Unity Scene/Prefab to STYLY

 There are 2 methods users can use to upload content to STYLY.
 I will go through the merits and demerits for each.

-Merits/Demerits to upload a Scene
+Merits/Demerits to Uploading a Scene

 Demerits: The upload takes a lot of time.

-Merits/Demerits to upload Prefabs
+Merits/Demerits in Uploading Prefabs